adriensieg/agentic-auth0-hackaton/README.md

 # What has it been developed for this hackaton?

+1. User opens ChatGPT and types "Get me a fare estimate from Times Square to JFK" or "Book me a ride to O'Hare Airport"
+2. ChatGPT calls our MCP server via Custom Connector (which points to our MCP server)→ `get_auth_login_url()`
+3. Our MCP server checks: "Does this user have an Uber token?"
+4. If NO → It returns an Auth0 login URL to ChatGPT, user clicks it, logs in.
+Our server returns: "Click here to login → auth0.com/authorize?connection=uber"
+6. User clicks → Auth0 page → redirects to Uber login
+7. User logs into Uber → Uber gives Auth0 a token
+8. Auth0 stores it in Token Vault, redirects user back to /callback
+9. Next time user asks about rides, your server asks Auth0: "Give me this user's Uber token"
+10. Auth0 returns the token → you call Uber API → done!

 ### Solution 1 — ChatGPT is authenticated with any AI Assistant

 The **AI assistant SDK** - known as **connectors** lets developers bring their **own products** directly into AI Assistant interface with **custom Ul components**, **API access**, and **user context** that can **persist** across chats.
 It's built on Model Context Protocol (**MCP**), which defines how ChatGPT communicates with our app through **tools**, **resources**, and **structured data**.